minasucur/branch/README.md

 After testing the code in a Windows environment, I noticed that os.path.join added backslashes instead of forward slashes.
 Instead of doing string concatenation, I stuck with the os.path.join and added the replacing of backslashes with forward slashes to mitigate this issue.

 ### Check for existing user
 I added two checks for bad input within the API code.
 One is checking for a successful HTTP request to the Github API.
-This check is just for extra precaution in case of any HTTP Errors.
+This check is just for extra precaution in case of any request errors.
 However, when a user does not exist, it seems that the Github API returns a JSON with a message element stating "Not Found."
 So to account for this, I added a simple conditional statement to check whether either of the python requests returns a "Not Found" message.

 ### Formatting the creation date
 To correct the formatting of the `created_at` date to match what the client is requesting in the example, I simply got rid of the `Z` and `T` elements in the date string.
 I chose to do it this way instead of using the datetime library, because it only requires getting rid of characters and not changing format, so it was the most simple way to accomplish this.